-Iceland is one of the smallest and most beautiful countries in Europe.
-The island, located just outside the Arctic Circle, is famous for its unique landscape, consisting of glaciers, geysers, and volcanoes.
-While small and relatively isolated, the country is still home to a vibrant culture.
-Icelandic universities, while few, punch above their weight on world rankings.
-For students interested in studying engineering, below are the best universities to look into if you want to study in Iceland!
+Iceland is a small island nation in the North Atlantic, located just south of the Arctic Circle.
+It is famous for its dramatic scenery, hot springs, lava fields, glaciers, geysers, and volcanoes.
+While small and relatively isolated, the country is home to several universities and a vibrant culture.
+For students interested in studying engineering, below are two strong universities to look into if you want to study in Iceland!

 Top Schools Offering Engineering Programs in Iceland